|Popular in||December||High demand for flights, 8% potential price rise|

 Kuala Lumpur (KL), the glittering and bustling capital of Malaysia, is a feast for the senses.
-Visitors flying to Kuala Lumpur will experience a dizzying mix of architectural styles and the excellent range of food, inspired by the culturally diverse inhabitants of this bustling metropolis.
+Visitors taking flights to Kuala Lumpur will experience a dizzying mix of architectural styles and the excellent range of food, inspired by the culturally diverse inhabitants of this bustling metropolis.
 Kuala Lumpur is home of the Malaysian parliament and official residence of the Malaysian King is located on the west coast of Peninsular Malaysia (West Malaysia).

 Malaysians crowd the city during school holidays in early April, early August, and mid-November to early January.
 Thaipusam, a key Hindu festival, is dedicated as a celebration of thanksgiving to Lord Subramaniam.
 The festival is held on the tenth month of the Hindu calendar which falls between mid-January to mid-February.
 Thaipusam is celebrated by many including the Hindu individuals of South India and the Tamil-speaking Hindu communities throughout Malaysia.
 During the ceremony, parades and rituals take place throughout the whole country, with the most famous ceremonial acts performing at the Batu Caves in Kuala Lumpur, which sees over one million people gather each year.
 Travellers and locals gather to soak up the memorising colours, noise and activities of Thaipusam.
-Most hotels will be full during this period, so make sure you book your flight and accommodations in advance.
-This will also allow you to take advantage of possible flight deals and avoid disappointment.
+Most hotels will be full during this period, so make sure you book your flight to Kuala Lumpur and accommodations in advance.
+This will also allow you to take advantage of possible cheap flight deals and avoid disappointment.